Best Software

 Strengths:

-- Most customizable vendor contract management system; build exactly what your procurement needs
+• The most customizable vendor contract management system in this comparison; build exactly what your procurement team needs

-- New Obligation Management feature provides dedicated AI-driven compliance tracking
+• Obligation Management provides dedicated AI-driven compliance tracking, alongside ConvoAI for conversational contract work

 Limitations: